If you are interested in using digital books, here are a number of places you can find them:

 Heritage Quest Online- If you click on the “search books” link, you’ll have access to genealogical information from 28,000 family and local histories.
 (If you are using this site from home, you will need to enter your library card number.)

 Learning Express Library- This site provides PDF formatted e-books related to test preparation, career guides and study aides.
-The link for the e-books is in the bottom right corner of the first page under the “What Do I Do Now?” heading.
 (If you are using this site from home, you will need to enter your library card number.)

 Legal Information Reference Center- This site provides e-book versions for many of the Nolo Press publications.
 There are also thousands of downloadable legal documents available.
 (If you are using this site from home, you will need to enter your library card number.)